zertrin/clikraken/README.md

 Python 3.4+

-clikraken was developped with Python 3.4, later Python versions should be compatible but haven't been tested yet.
+clikraken was developped and tested with Python 3.4, later Python versions should be compatible but haven't been tested yet.

 There is no plan to support Python 2 at all and it's unlikely that Python 3.0 to 3.3 will ever be supported.
 Sorry!

+clikraken has been tested on Linux (Debian Jessie) and Windows 7.
+I guess it should work with other systems but your mileage may vary.

 ### Dependencies